rayhog/aviator-jekyll-template/_api/Categories.3.5.md

 type:
 description:
 content_markdown: |-
-  ###### Categories are divided into Category Group, Category_1 and Category_2.
+  ###### Categories are classified by Category Group, Category_1 and Category_2.

-  Category nodes are linked by relationships from the software product node.
+  Category nodes are linked by relationships from the software product node and the hardware product node.
   {: .info}

   The following diagaram shows the nodes and relationships for categories: